srwyatt42/D.-montium-liftOver-pipeline/README.md

 #Some things to note:
 #1.
 It is imperative that this script, BED files, chain files, and the liftOver application are located in the same directory.
 #2.
-In the script, you will notice several places where the code is incomplete and says 'PATH" or Insert PATH.
-Use the 'pwd' command in the terminal window from the directory containing all the files for your project to find the exact PATH.
-Then insert this where it says 'PATH' in the script.
-This PATH will be unique to everyone and every computer.
-#3.
 To download liftOver, UCSC Genome Browser offers a Mac OSX application and a Linux application.
 Please use the one most appropriate to your situtation.
+#3.
+If using this script for Drosophila research, BED files can be obtained from the FlyBase notation on https://www.biotools.fr/drosophila/fbgn_to_bed
 #4.
-If using this script for Drosophila research, BED files can be obtained from the FlyBase notation on https://www.biotools.fr/drosophila/fbgn_to_bed
-#5.
 Chain files can be downloaded from the UCSC site or align your 'new' genome assembly to the orginal assembly.
 For example, align the D serrata genome assembly to D melanogaster and generate the chain file.
-#6.
+#5.
 Finally, UCSC notes that liftOver was only intended to be used between genome builds of the same species; however it can be used between species with acceptable accuracy.
 Please double check final outputs to ensure success.